How to Keep Your Cat in the Yard

 Cats are stubborn, and they want their way.
 As independent thinkers, it is difficult to train cats the same way one would train a dog.
 No matter how hard you try to keep them from roaming free, you always seem to find them prowling through uncharted territory, like the neighbor’s yard or the endless field behind your house.
 By nature, cats love to jump, climb, and explore, especially when given free range.
 They can jump about six times their length—usually around eight feet!
 But sometimes you find them in the street, and that’s when the situation gets a bit hairy.
 As much as we want to give our cats the independence they insist on obtaining, we know all too well that there are too many potential threats outside of your yard.

 Here at PetDoors.com it’s not all about dogs.
 We have a love for cats too.
-That’s why we want to take the time to provide you with a few of our top-recommended solutions to keeping your cat in the yard.
+Here are our top-recommended ways to keep your cat in the yard.

 If you already have a fence installed, overhead netting is an easy way to prevent your cat from escaping the yard by jumping or climbing.
 Indoor and outdoor cats alike will climb just about anything that looks sturdy, so netting is a great choice for preventing this.
 The overhead netting installs on the top of your existing fence, resting at a 45° inward angle, and makes for a great DIY cat proof-fence solution.
 Cats don’t want to climb upside down, especially on a material that is not solid.